1 January 2016 - 7 June 2016

 - 14 days of the first occurrence of one of the events mentioned in Section 16A (1) of the Duties Act 1999, for an Off the Plan agreement.

-At least one applicant must occupy the home for a continuous period of at least six months, beginning within 1 year of settlement or completion of construction of the new purchase.
+At least one applicant must occupy the home for a continuous period of at least twelve months, beginning within 1 year of settlement or completion of construction.

 The Commissioner for ACT Revenue may extend the time for an applicant to meet the residency requirements, approve a shorter residency period, or exempt an applicant from the residency requirements.
 The Commissioner’s discretion is:

-- limited to situations where the applicant is unable to reside in the property because of a compulsory or unforeseen circumstance (e.g. health related issues); and
+- limited to situations where the applicant is unable to reside in the property because of a compulsory or unforeseen circumstance (e.g. work or health related issues); and

 - in relation to an eligible property - the date of the completion of the transfer of the subject property; or

-- in relation to an eligible vacant block - the date of the Certificate of Occupancy and Use following completion of construction of the residence on the subject property.
+- in relation to an eligible vacant block - the date of the certificate of occupancy following completion of construction of the residence on the subject property.